yuquanshan/password_strengthening/README.md

-			get the three characters according to the similar greedy fashion above, use them to replace old characters if the new password's GP is smaller than a threshold (10^-20) break the loop, use this new pass word as our new password else (when password length > 25, then usually it is strong enough, no sofisticated strengthening required) randomly choose three positions to replace to see if there is any improvement
+			get the three characters according to the similar greedy fashion above, use them to replace old characters if the new password's GP is smaller than a threshold (10^-20) break the loop, use this new pass word as our new password else (when password length > 25, then usually it is strong enough, no sophisticated strengthening required) randomly choose three positions to replace to see if there is any improvement

 	Also note that the function to select the characters with lowest first-hit/transition probability also involves randomness (randomly pick several characters and select the lowest among them), for fear that the deterministic selection could be detrimental if part of strengthened passwords are leaked and used in training set.